2000 Pasay mayoral recall election

-Recall elections in the Philippines
+Electoral system

 Recall elections are allowed by Republic Act No. 7160 or the Local Government Code of the Philippines.
 A recall can be initiated by a petition of at least 25% of the registered voters in the local government unit (LGU) concerned.
 A resolution from a preparatory recall assembly composed of all of the elected local officials in the LGU concerned is another method of initiating a recall election.
 An official could be subjected to a recall only once during one's term of office, and from one year after the official took office, up to one year before the next regularly scheduled election.
 Local elections in the Philippines are held on the second Monday of May every three years starting in 1992, with the elected officials' terms starting on June 30.

+City mayors are elected via first-past-the-post voting.

 Background

-In the May 1998 local elections, Jovito Claudio won the mayoral election, defeating both former vice mayor Wenceslao Trinidad and Ricardo Santos, the security aide of former mayor Pablo Cuneta, who retired on that election.
+In the May 1998 local elections, Jovito Claudio won the mayoral election, defeating both former vice mayor Wenceslao Trinidad and Ricardo "Ding" Santos, the former security aide of the late former mayor Pablo Cuneta, who retired on that election.
 Claudio won the election with a margin of 18 votes against Trinidad.
 A year later, Claudio had a major stroke and required the use of a wheelchair thereafter.
 Claudio's stroke affected his speech and some motor functions.
 In May 1999, a preparatory recall assembly chaired by Association of Barangay Captains chief Richard Advincula voted a resolution citing a loss of confidence in Claudio.
 This led to the Commission on Elections calling a recall election on April 15, 2000.
 The candidates included Claudio, who was automatically a candidate; Trinidad; Santos; and Romulo Marcelo, a self-proclaimed "candidate of God."